Leveraging the ‘Me, Too’ Movement

-By The Indy ChIPs Chapter
+By the ChIPs Indianapolis Chapter

 Starting from the non-controversial presumption that women are no less intelligent or capable than men, one would expect that increased opportunities for women would have fundamentally increased the numbers of women in positions traditionally occupied by men, as equity partners in law firms, as entrepreneurs, and in tech.
 And yet, despite tenacity, brains, and a good deal of coaching, women’s progress has stagnated.
 Is it possible then, that as in the “Me, Too,” movement, women in law and technology have been too quick to blame themselves for being unable to navigate workplace bias and financial inequality?